Related Topics

 6. Keep your stories short and to the point.

 Answer the main questions of: who, what, when, where, and why—then edit as much as you can.
-No one likes to read a rambling narrative.
+Short, punchy stories tend to perform better than overly long ones.

 7. Be transparent.

 Tell readers that the older adult attends your organization and how you obtained the information.
-This adds credence and authenticity to your story.
+This adds credibility and authenticity to your story.
+Provide contact information in case other adults in the community want to access your organization’s resources or events.

 8. Plan how to use the stories.